LA Centers for Alcohol and Drug Abuse (LACADA)

 • inpatient drug rehab for teens

-• drug rehab for young adults
+• drug rehab for transitional-age young adults

 • accepts adult women

-• drug rehab for postpartum women
+• drug rehab for pregnant women

-• drug addiction treatment for men
+• in-patient drug rehab for adult men

 • drug rehab for seniors and older adults